 Not too long ago, I wrote about the benefits of eating sea vegetables.
 I enjoy sea vegetables often and you should too!
 Now, I’ve gone on record before saying I wouldn’t make you eat sea vegetables.
 But guess what?
 I take it back!
 (Hey, it’s a woman’s prerogative to change her mind!)

 Seaweed contains more minerals and vitamins (ounce for ounce) than any other plant.
 All of the 56 minerals and vitamins you need to survive can be gotten from seaweed.
-Kelp is one of the more popular varieties of sea vegetable and like other ocean plants, it contains protein, fiber and cancer fighting properties.
+Kelp is one of the more popular varieties of sea vegetables and like other ocean plants, it contains protein, fiber, and cancer-fighting properties.

 I’ve recently found a new way to enjoy kelp and it just so happens that it also lets me enjoy noodle dishes while keeping true to my Paleo lifestyle.

 Kelp noodles look like noodles, feel like noodles, and taste like noodles (especially when you remember that noodles don’t really taste like anything at all) but they are gluten-free.

 Soft and squishy, kelp noodles are made from kelp, water, and sodium alginate.
 Sodium alginate is a sort of salt taken from seaweed.
 Because they’re seaweed-based, kelp noodles are very high in iodine – important for brain and thyroid function.

 Check out some of the great things about kelp noodles: